 How Likely Are Issues with TMS Therapy?

-The truth is, that serious complications from TMS are very rare.
-Many people ask, “Can TMS therapy go wrong” because they’ve heard stories online.
-It’s important to know that negative experiences are not the norm.
-Most patients report positive outcomes, such as improved mood, reduced anxiety, and better overall well-being.
+Serious problems from TMS are very uncommon.
+A lot of people wonder if TMS therapy can have problems because they’ve come across stories online.
+It’s important to remember that bad experiences are not usual.
+Most patients say they feel better, with improved mood, less anxiety, and overall better well-being.

-According to clinical research, TMS has a success rate of about 60% to 70% for treatment-resistant depression.
-The most common side effects are mild and temporary—nothing compared to the potential benefits it can offer for those struggling with severe depression.
+Clinical studies show that TMS works for about 60% to 70% of people with depression that doesn’t respond to other treatments.
+The most common side effects are mild and short-term, especially when compared to the possible benefits for people dealing with severe depression.

 Why TMS is a Great Option for Many Patients

-TMS therapy offers many advantages, especially when compared to traditional treatments like medication.
-For people who have tried multiple antidepressants without success, TMS provides a new approach.
-It directly targets the areas of the brain associated with mood, helping to stimulate activity in these regions.
+TMS therapy has many benefits, especially when you compare it to traditional treatments like medication.
+For people who have tried many antidepressants without improvement, TMS offers a new option.
+It focuses on parts of the brain related to mood, helping to increase activity in these areas.

 Patients appreciate that TMS therapy has: